What is the purpose of a company? Making money for shareholders is important, but it shouldn’t be the only company purpose.

 The Business for Inclusive Growth, or B4IG, is a pledge from these companies to reduce territorial inequalities, provide equal opportunities to all, promote diversity and inclusion and reduce gender inequality.

 First and foremost, it is the right thing to do.
-Companies and their owners do not exist in a vacuum, in isolation, they exist in a society and coexist with other many agents.
-If the society thrives, the elements forming it will also thrive.
+Companies and their owners do not exist in a vacuum or in isolation; they exist in a society and coexist with many other agents.
+If society thrives, the elements forming it will also thrive.
 It is morally and ethically right to try to favour that society and the elements in it as much as possible.

-The second reason is that it is actually beneficial for companies and therefore its shareholders.
+The second reason is that it is actually beneficial for companies and, therefore, shareholders.

 Society does not work as a zero-sum game, in which for me to win, you must lose.
 It is possible to make the pie bigger and for us both to win.

-It is for example what happened when Henry Ford doubled the salaries of the employees working for Ford in the 1910s.
-All the competitors thought he was crazy and that the company would go bankrupt, but what happened is that he attracted the best talent, he got his employees engaged and he increased his consumer base, as his own employees had then enough money to afford a Ford Model T car.
-Other companies had to increase the salaries of their workforce too, thus creating an increasingly bigger consumer base and ushering the mass market consumption economy.
+It is, for example, what happened when Henry Ford doubled the salaries of the employees working for Ford in the 1910s.
+All the competitors thought he was crazy and that the company would go bankrupt, but what happened is that he attracted the best talent, he got his employees engaged, and he increased his consumer base, as his own employees had then enough money to afford a Ford Model T car.
+Other companies had to increase the salaries of their workforce, too, thus creating an increasingly bigger consumer base and ushering in the mass market consumption economy.
 The rest is history.

-There is ample research out there that when people (consumers, employees, suppliers, the public in general) trust a company, this company will outperform its peers, for obvious reasons: consumers will be readier to buy its products, even paying a premium; employees will be more engaged, the company will be able to attract and retain the best talent; suppliers will want to work with that company, there will be more goodwill between company and suppliers, etc. Ethics and integrity are essential to build trust, and a purpose that goes beyond the maximization of profits helps too.
+There is ample research out there that when people (consumers, employees, suppliers, the public in general) trust a company, this company will outperform its peers for obvious reasons: consumers will be readier to buy its products, even paying a premium; employees will be more engaged, the company will be able to attract and retain the best talent; suppliers will want to work with that company, there will be more goodwill between company and suppliers, etc. Ethics and integrity are essential to building trust, and a purpose that goes beyond the maximisation of profits helps too.

-In times of crisis, like the one we are living now, this trust is even more important.
-We are suffering exceptionally hard times and harder times will come.
+In times of crisis, like the one we are living in now, this trust is even more important.
+We are suffering exceptionally hard times, and harder times will come.
 This crisis is different to previous ones in that it has its origins in a health crisis.
 People are getting sick and dying.
-Add to that the isolation caused by the lockdown and the economic crisis that has already started and it is not looking pretty.
-People are feeling fear, anxiety, sadness, uncertainty and, in these dark times, they need to trust in their institutions and the companies they work for.
+Add to that the isolation caused by the lockdown and the economic crisis that has already started, and it is not looking pretty.
+People are feeling fear, anxiety, sadness, and uncertainty.
+In these dark times, they need to trust in their institutions and the companies they work for.